Applicable Large Employer

 ALEs as per the United States – Internal Revenue Service (IRS)

-As per Internal Revenue Service (IRS) in the United States, employers who are employing fewer than 50 full-time employees are not an ALE and that is eligible for Small Business Health Care Tax Credit.
+As per the Internal Revenue Service (IRS) in the United States, employers who are employing fewer than 50 full-time employees are not an ALE and that is eligible for Small Business Health Care Tax Credit.
 If an employer has at least 50 full-time employees in the preceding year, that is an ALE for employers shared responsibility provisions under the Affordable Care Act mandatorily providing health care insurance to its employees and it is liable for employer information reporting provisions.

 What are a Full-time Employee and Full-time Equivalent Employee?